gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **Classic 0.0.23a_01**
 - By placing gravity blocks (sand or gravel) above a water source, the gravity block and the water will swap places, allowing for non-updated water sources.

+**Indev 20100124-3**
+- The Indev House will spawn upon loading the world, within the Indev House chests full of 99 count items will spawn which is unobtainable in future versions.
+Among these items are bedrock, grass, and infinite lava items.
+The Infinite Water Items, 16 Cloth Colors, Sponges, Coal Ore, Obsidian and leaves can also be obtained and will convert to an unobtainable in future versions.
+- Exploding A Chest while keeping it open will cause the items inside the chest to convert to 0 stack items.
+These items are useful for duplication, overstacked items, and understacked items.
+A 0 Stack item is a the most well known duplication method and java illegal, once you have it you can right click in your inventory and it will give you and infinite amount of diamonds